 Ultraman Final Season an anime original ending?

-The initial announcement of Ultraman Final was somewhat surprising since it directly stated that Ultraman Season 3 will be the finale of the story.
+The initial announcement of the Ultraman Final anime was somewhat surprising since it directly stated that Ultraman Season 3 will be the finale of the story.
 The issue is that the Ultraman manga’s ending is nowhere in sight since the story is still ongoing by introducing new characters and plot complications.

 Does this mean Ultraman Final will pull an Attack On Titan: The Final Season and only really end by finally having a final finale Final Edition?
 (We jest, but that’s really how the 2023 Attack On Titan Season 4 Part 3 release date was announced on Twitter.)